EQAR/deqar-docs/docs/DEQAR_overview.md

 Building Institution Records
 -------------------------------

-asdfdasfadsfaf
+DEQAR has two basic workflows for creating institution records.
+Either, records are harvested from the ETER/OrgReg databases (available through RISIS); or, if there is no record existing in ETER/OrgReg on a particular institution, a record is created from scratched based on data submitted by an agency.

-## Use of Data from ETER/OrgReg
+### Use of Data from ETER/OrgReg

 DEQAR harvests records from ETER/OrgReg on an annual basis.
 These records serve as DEQAR's base set of records on European higher education institutions.
 DEQAR stores the following ETER data on institutions: